 Asian societies remain fairly traditional and are attached to old customs.
-Whereas life in cities has seen significant change and modernisation over the last ten years, rural
+Whereas life in cities has seen significant change and modernisation over the last ten years, rural areas have not.

-- When using a toothpick, use one hand to cover your mouth. - Present business cards, money and gifts with both hands.
+- Avoid showing affection in public as it is considered quite offensive - sorry, no kissing! - The feet are considered the lowest part of the body and the head to be the highest.
+Don't point or gesture with your feet, step over any part of a person or put your feet upon furniture.
+Avoid touching someone on the head. - When using a toothpick, use one hand to cover your mouth. - Present business cards, money and gifts with both hands.
 Accept the same way. - Do let the oldest be served first; and bend slightly in front of elders. - Small gifts such as cigarettes, lighters, pens, liquor and perfume are generally appreciated by adults you may befriend or who have assisted you. - Don't crook your finger to beckon somebody or point it at another person's face.
 Asian people generally use a subtle downward waving motion to summon someone. - Don't touch people of the opposite sex.